scalable-ml-deep-learning/predicting-snow-conditions/README.md

 * Precipitation: Sum of daily precipitation (divided into rain, showers and snowfall).
 * Precipitation hours: The number of hours with precipitation.

 The historical data for the snow level is provided by [Open Data Trentino](https://dati.trentino.it/), which, unfortunately, gives only the last eight days of data.
-Nevertheless, the system has been collecting data every day since the 6th of December, 2022, so the dataset keeps growing and predictions keep getting better.
+Nevertheless, the system has been collecting data every day since the 6th of December, 2022, so the dataset keeps growing and predictions should keep getting better.

 By looking at the project's architecture diagram, it is clear that the system does not only collect static historical data, but deals with new data ingestions every day, resulting in updated and useful future predictions.